FAQEUCyber Resilience Act

 Citations

-Section 8
+Question 8

-During the transition period, can a manufacturer integrate components that do not yet bear CRA CE marking?
+During the Transition Period, can a manufacturer integrate components that do not yet bear CRA CE marking?

 Yes.

 The Commission FAQ says this directly.
-During the transition period, manufacturers may integrate third-party components that do not yet bear CRA CE marking, because those component manufacturers may not yet be under the CRA's full application date.
+During the Transition Period, manufacturers may integrate third-party components that do not yet bear CRA CE marking, because those component manufacturers may not yet be under the CRA's full application date.
 The integrating manufacturer must still exercise due diligence through other means so the component does not compromise the cybersecurity of the finished product.

 Citations

-Section 9
+Question 9

-Does the transition period mean manufacturers can ignore due diligence on components until 11 December 2027?
+Does the Transition Period mean manufacturers can ignore due diligence on components until 11 December 2027?

 No.